New Radicals: Breakup and post–New Radicals

-2021 reunion
+Reunions (2021–2024)

 New Radicals reunited on January 20, 2021, to perform "You Get What You Give" as part of the Inauguration of Joe Biden.
-The song was used by Vice President Kamala Harris' husband, Doug Emhoff, during 2020 campaign rallies, and was referred to by Joe Biden in his autobiography, Promise Me, Dad, as his family's “rallying 'theme song'" during his late son Beau Biden's terminal battle with glioblastoma.
-Alexander said that he hopes the group's performance of the song can be a “tiniest beacon of light in such a dark time”.
-Alexander told Rolling Stone that he was unable to reunite the original New Radicals touring band for the performance due to COVID-19 related restrictions, and he and Brisebois were instead accompanied by musicians from the Philadelphia area.
+The song was used by Vice President Kamala Harris's husband, Doug Emhoff, during 2020 campaign rallies, and was referred to by Joe Biden in his autobiography, Promise Me, Dad, as his family's "rallying 'theme song'" during his late son Beau Biden's terminal battle with glioblastoma.
+Alexander said that he hopes the group's performance of the song can be a "tiniest beacon of light in such a dark time".
+Alexander told Rolling Stone that he was unable to reunite the original New Radicals touring band for the performance due to COVID-19-related restrictions, and he and Brisebois were instead accompanied by musicians from the Philadelphia area.

+Two new singles by New Radicals were released on August 23, 2024: A version of "Lost Stars", co-written by Alexander and Brisebois for the 2014 film Begin Again, and a version of "Murder on the Dancefloor", an Alexander co-composition that was originally released by Sophie Ellis-Bextor in 2001.